williamboxhall/tcp-sockets/README.md

 Unit-testing threads (and sockets) is difficult due to timing of thread execution/socket connection being non-deterministic.
 [`AppEndToEndTest.java`](https://github.com/williamboxhall/follower-maze/blob/master/src/test/java/org/example/presentation/AppEndToEndTest.java)
-deals with this by getting a handle of the shared `ConcurrentHashMap` acotes cessed by both threads and polls until it reaches the desired state before moving on.
+deals with this by getting a handle of the shared `ConcurrentHashMap` accessed by both threads and polls until it reaches the desired state before moving on.
 This guarantees deterministic execution and a reliable test.

 ###### Sockets